ARM-DOE/ADI/README.md

 For security consideration, you should generate your personal secure key pairs to log in the virtual machine.
 So run
 `ssh-keygen -t rsa`

 The above command will generate key pairs under `~/.ssh/`, and ask you a passphrase.
+You creat your passphrase here.
-PLEASE remember your passphrase since you will be asked for it later in the first ssh into virtual machine!!!
+PLEASE DO remember your passphrase since you will be asked for it later in the first ssh into virtual machine and whenever you vagrant up or vagrant destroy!!!

 ####Virtual Machine Access and File Setup